 What good can a splash of color do in a community of gray?
 As Mira and her neighbors discover, more than you might ever imagine!
 Based on the true story of the Urban Art Trail in San Diego, California, Maybe Something Beautiful reveals how art can inspire transformation—and how even the smallest artists can accomplish something big.

-After we read the book, my first graders created this charming mural using simple supplies such as construction paper, painted paper and tempera paint.
+After we read the book, my Kinders and first graders created this charming mural using simple supplies such as construction paper, painted paper and tempera paint.

 First we created these fun houses.
 Students used pre-cut construction paper for the house, then cut painted paper into squares for windows and doors, and added a painted paper roof.